AN ARCHITECTURAL AND NATURAL WONDER IN SWEDEN / Rörbäck / 2021

 “The forest and its trees are the material of the place, the volumes appear as sculpted in wood, the interior rooms carved out and lined.
 The program of the building, a forest retreat, puts a contemplative emphasis on the relationship between man and nature,” says Gipp.

 Scale is used as a way of creating differential spatial experiences.
 The layout of the main house also delineates between the open and closed uses of the spaces.
-The more social kitchen and living rooms have soaring six-metre-high pitched ceilings and are treated like open interstices between two enclosed volumes for bedrooms and bathrooms.
+Due to the soaring six-metre-high pitched ceilings, the kitchen and living rooms appear more social and are treated like open interstices between two enclosed volumes for bedrooms and bathrooms.
 Large windows with deep recesses give an exaggerated sense of the framing of the views.
-One in the kitchen is big enough to stand up in and has views in all directions, to the old stone stable as well as the length of the house.
+One in the kitchen is big enough for a person to stand upright in and has views in all directions, to the old stone stable as well as the length of the house.
 In the greenhouse, a fig tree and other plants grow inside bathed by a wall of light.